OEH has clear guidelines for use in assessing developments and activities within OEH-managed parks and reserves, or in adjoining areas.

 Guidelines for developments adjoining OEH land and water

-Guidelines for developments adjoining land and water managed by the Office of Environment and Heritage are available for use by councils and other planning authorities when assessing development applications that may impact on areas managed by OEH, namely land acquired, reserved or dedicated under the National Parks and Wildlife Act 1974 (NPW Act).
+Guidelines for developments adjoining land and water managed by the Office of Environment and Heritage (PDF 121KB) are available for use by councils and other planning authorities when assessing development applications that may impact on areas managed by OEH, namely land acquired, reserved or dedicated under the National Parks and Wildlife Act 1974 (NPW Act).
 That includes national parks, nature reserves, and other types of conservation lands protected by the NPW Act.

 - further discussions with the proponent to modify the proposal to avoid impacts

 - conditions that could be applied to the planning approval to mitigate impacts

 - refusal of the proposal if significant adverse impacts remain unavoidable.